 Within 20 minutes of West Vancouver’s Horseshoe Bay you can find a variety of fishing spots where at the right time of year you can find Chinook, Coho, Pinks, and Sockeye salmon.
 To find the best fishing locations, take a guided fishing charter from Sewell’s Marina with an experienced guide who knows the area like the back of their hand!

 There are many places to try fresh, local salmon on the North Shore but the Salmon House on the Hill has to be one of the most unique.
 Enjoy indigenous West Coast cuisine of wild sockeye salmon, in a variety of ways, while sitting in the window-wrapped dining room that offers an unparalleled view of Vancouver and Burrard Inlet.

-Takaya Tours, owned by Tsleil-Waututh Nation, offer a spawning salmon tour from mid-August to mid November.
+Takaya Tours, owned by Tsleil-Waututh Nation, offers a spawning salmon tour from mid-August to mid-November.
 The trained guides will take you for a salmon experience you will never forget.
 You will be led through the ancestral trails along the Indian Arm River banks where the fish pools are while taking in local wildlife and hearing about the sacred and respected fish and the West Coast First Nations of British Columbia.

-Book your salmon-themed weekend away by discover our accommodation special offers.
+Book your salmon-themed weekend away by discovering our accommodation special offers.